insight-w3f/terraform-polkadot-k8s-config/README.md

 WIP - Do not use

 - [ ] Remove provider specifics
-    - [ ] Tie in the elb for monitoring endpoints
     - [ ] Parameterize consul configs to tie into global vars

 - [ ] Tests